 Physical Literacy What exactly is physical literacy?
 These graphics make it easy to understand.
-Physical Literacy Infographic APPLE Model poster Physical literacy checklists for ages 0 to 9 years Activities Get kids moving and developing physical literacy with these resources: Activities for 0 to 3 year old children Activities for kids and … Continued
+Physical Literacy Infographic APPLE Model poster Physical literacy checklists for ages 0 to 9 years Activities Get kids moving and developing physical literacy with these resources: Activities for 0 to 3 year old children Activities … Continued

 Early Childhood Education